plops/cl-cpp-generator2/README.md

 represent the original expression.
 This is because the subtraction in the right operand should be evaluated before the first subtraction.

 I'm not sure what to make of this.
+I think it just changes the precedence table, so that - and + have a different precedence.

 ## History